Key information

 Discover more about this course from the expert(s) behind it

-Translational and experimental medicine is one of the fastest-growing areas of biomedical research.
-It aims to take findings from discovery science to develop and improve diagnosis, prognosis or therapeutic inventions and ensure that they are applied for patient benefit in clinical practice.
-How we set up and deliver experimental medicine is of importance to society, as illustrated by the impact clinical trials had during the COVID-19 pandemic– a period which saw rapid development in trial delivery.
+Translational and experimental medicine is one of the fastest-growing fields in biomedical research – focusing on turning scientific discoveries into practical solutions for patient care.
+How we design and implement experimental medicine is critical to the health of our society, as illustrated by the transformative role clinical trials played during the COVID-19 pandemic – a period that saw rapid development in trial delivery.

 By the end of the course you will be able to: